 Sign up to the Uni GP

 You will almost certainly get Fresher’s Flu, so make sure you pack your Paracetamol and Berocca!
-Also make sure you sign up to the GP closest to you so that if you find yourself ill any time in the year you won’t have to go far to get some help!
+Also, make sure you sign up to the GP closest to you so that if you find yourself ill at any time in the year you won’t have to go far to get some help!

 Stay in touch with home!

-You might be having the time of your life and have forgot all about back home, but make sure you check in every so often, even if it’s just a quick text to your mum or dad to let them know you’re okay.
+You might be having the time of your life and have forgotten all about back home, but make sure you check in every so often, even if it’s just a quick text to your mum or dad to let them know you’re okay.
 Organise a weekend when your family can come and visit and you’ll be able to show them around your new home, or invite your friends from home for a night out with your new uni mates.

 Freshers week will probably be one of the craziest weeks of your life so far, so embrace every moment of it because it won’t be long before the work starts in uni and you’ll be spending most days (and even nights!) in the library!